brainlife/docs/docs/resources/register.md

 ## Registering Resources

-To register your resource, go to [Brainlife Settings](https://brainlife.io/amaretti/#!/resources) page, and Under "HPC Systems" click "Add New Account".
+To register your resource, go to the [resources](https://brainlife.io/resources){target=_blank} page, and click "Add New Account".
 A resource entry form should appear.
 Please populate the following fields.

 * *Name* Enter the name of rhe resource
 * *Hostname* The hostname of your compute resource (usually a login/submit host)
 * *Username* Username used to ssh to this resource
 * *Workdir* Directory used to stage and store generated datasets by apps. *You should not share the same directory with other resources*.
 Please make sure that the specified directory exits (mkdir if not).
 * SSH Public Key: Copy the content of this key to your resource's ~/.ssh/authorized_keys.
-Please read [authorized_keys](https://www.ssh.com/ssh/authorized_keys/) for more detail.
+Please read [authorized_keys](https://www.ssh.com/ssh/authorized_keys/){target=_blank} for more detail.

 You can leave the rest of the fields empty for now.

 !!! warning
-	IU HPC systems requires you to submit [ssh public key agreement form](https://hpceverywhere.iu.edu/agree) so that you can authenticate using your ssh public key.
+	IU HPC systems requires you to submit [ssh public key agreement form](https://hpceverywhere.iu.edu/agree){target=_blank} so that you can authenticate using your ssh public key.

 Click OK.
 Once you are finished with copying ssh key and make sure the workdir exists, click "Test" button to see if Brainlife can access your resource.
 You should see a green checkbox if everything is good.